-Procedures III 2 s: RAD 122, RAD 131, RAD 171
+Procedures III 0 3 Prerequisites: RAD 122, RAD 131, RAD 171

-Prerequisites: RAD 122, RAD 131, RAD 171 Corequisites: RAD 231, RAD 241, RAD 251
+Corequisites: RAD 231, RAD 241, RAD 251

 This course provides the knowledge and skills necessary to perform standard and specialty radiographic procedures.
 Emphasis is placed on radiographic specialty procedures, pathology, and advanced imaging.
 Upon completion, students should be able to demonstrate competence in these areas.